• Skip to main content

 While we are predominantly a diet, food and lifestyle site, we are always discussing diabetic health topics, sometimes ones that no one wants to tackle – like sexual dysfunction in diabetes.

-I’m going to broadly use the term ‘sexual dysfunction’ to apply to any problem in male or females that results in inability to achieve sexual satisfaction.
+Here we’ll broadly use the term ‘sexual dysfunction’ to apply to any problem in male or females that results in inability to achieve sexual satisfaction.

-Generally speaking, risk of sexual dysfunction increases with age and complications.
 Inability to achieve satisfaction in intimacy can play a huge role in physical, mental and emotional health and can be very taxing on any relationship.

-While there is some overlap, I’m going to treat male and female sexual disorders separately because there are differences in their descriptions and treatment.
-As a disclaimer, throughout the article I have tried to be careful and tactful in these explanations, but will explicitly reference male and female body parts according to their appropriate terms as they are key to understanding some of the underlying causes and treatments.
+As a disclaimer, we have tried to be careful and tactful in these explanations, but will explicitly reference male and female body parts according to their appropriate terms as they are key to understanding some of the underlying causes and treatments.

 Male Erectile Disorder

-Male Erectile Disorder (abbreviated ED) is defined as the “consistent inability to achieve and maintain an erection to sustain adequate sexual relations.”
+Male Erectile Disorder (abbreviated ED) is defined as the consistent inability to achieve and maintain an erection to sustain adequate sexual relations.

 ED is predominantly a vascular disorder, which can be affected by diabetes, aging, high cholesterol, hypertension, sedentary lifestyle and smoking.
-Because diabetes restricts blood flow, diagnosis increases risk of ED in men by threefold.

-Treatment Options for Male Erectile Disorder Include:
+Treatment Options for Male Erectile Disorder

-Best Erectile Dysfunction Pills for Diabetes
+Erectile Dysfunction Pills

-Examples: Viagra, Cialis, Levitra, Stendra.
+Examples: Viagra, Cialis, Sildenafil, Levitra, Stendra.

-These are effective in about 50% of cases; however, ED is progressive, so many may need second line therapy at some point.
+These medications are effective in about 50% of cases; however, ED is progressive, so many may need second line therapy at some point.
 Some experience side effects and it can also be costly over time, too.

 Injection Therapy

-This involves injecting the penis (believe it or not!) with alprostadil (Caverject or Edex), which dilates the arteries improving blood flow, resulting in an erection within 15 minutes.
 While it works very well (70-80% effective), some find it uncomfortable and psychologically distasteful to inject themselves every time they want to have a sexual encounter.

 Vacuum Therapy

-These are mechanical devices that can be purchased over the counter.
-They have pumps that are connected to cylinders that are placed on the penis.
 The pumps create negative pressure that increases blood flow and creates an erection.
 They are very safe for most people and moderately effective (50-60% satisfaction reported).

 Penile Implants

 These are cylinders that are placed in the penis and a pump connected to a reservoir is (usually) inserted into the testicle which, when squeezed causes fluid to flow into the cylinders causing an erection.
-Implants are safe, generally very high satisfaction, and covered by most insurance companies.
-They restore normal penile anatomy and are curative for some.

 Sexual and Erectile Dysfunction and Diabetes: Helpful info for men and women